 4K camcorders are now commonplace, from sophisticated semi-pro models with full manual controls to beginner-friendly devices with presets and automated features to ease the learning curve.
 For sports and tough conditions, there are also camcorders designed to be dustproof, waterproof, shockproof, and able to handle temperatures well below freezing.
 Many modern camcorders also offer wireless connectivity, allowing you to transfer videos without wires, or even stream them directly online.

-Here we’ve rounded up the very best HD camcorders that deliver the optimum balance of value and performance, whatever your needs.
+Here we’ve rounded up the very Best HD camcorders in 2020 that delivers the optimum balance of value and performance, whatever your needs.

 For professional-quality shooting, the Panasonic HC-X1E is hard to beat.
 It’s the heaviest camera in our roundup in some way, so it’s not the most portable option and will need a high-quality tripod to keep it stable if you’re not resting it on your shoulder.
 Experienced videographers will appreciate the comprehensive manual settings, including triple lens bands (for concentrate, zoom and iris), plus customizable settings for gain, white stability, shutter and even more.
 Experienced videographers will value the manual settings, including triple lens bands (concentrate, zoom and iris) plus programmable control keys for adjusting the shutter, gain, white stability and even more.
 The HC-X1Electronic also includes a 1-in.
 CMOS sensor, Leica Dicomar Zoom lens and 20x optical zoom for capturing pin-sharp footage without distortion.
 It isn’t a camcorder you’ll expert quickly, however, the quality is really worth the time investment.